rdaum/moor/README.md

    * I've converted the full LambdaMOO 1.8.x grammar into an ANTLR V4 grammar.
 And it works to compile existing MOO source.
-   * Implementation of SQLite backed storage for the MOO object model.
-(The first of potentially many implementations of the object DB backend.)
-Supports verb properties, verbs, etc.
+   * Implementation of custom transactional in-memory DB for the MOO object model.
    * Capability of full import of an existing textdump into said DB.
    * Complete compilation from Antlr parse tree to abstract syntax tree.
    * Completed compilation of the AST into bytecode, mostly mimicking the original LambdaMOO VM's opcode set.